Hmamouche/Large-Time-Series-Prediction/README.md

 # To reproduce the results

-## To execute the hole process for a given dataset "dataname"
+## Run all the process for a given dataset "dataname"
 ```bash
 	python run.py -pre_selection data/dataname
 	python run.py -selection data/dataname